-This is the first in a four-part series from contributor Patrick Meader on working with Microsoft Azure.
+This is the in a four-part series from contributor Patrick Meader on working with Microsoft Azure.

 Microsoft is far from alone in pursuing a vision of hosting applications and services on the Internet, and it would be impossible to discuss Microsoft's vision for Azure without also touching on the efforts of its chief competitors.
 For example, Google has been developing Google App Engine (GAE), while Amazon has the Amazon Elastic Compute Cloud (EC2) platform.
 Azure, however, shares more similarities with GAE than with EC2, which is more about renting hardware-based resources than a platform to program on.